alextbradley/IceSheetModelling101/README.md

 * Policy and society discussion: uncertainties in projections of sea level rise -- communicating, policy implications

 The demo shows:
+* an example of a process based model used to understand how melting takes place in grounding zones

 All the code, lecture notes and slides used here are available under a CC BY-SA license.